yashashwi-s/PhotoWidgetOSX/README.md

 ## Roadmap

-See [FEATURES.md](FEATURES.md) for the full roadmap through v1.8, including multi-monitor support, keyboard shortcuts, grid builder, smart wallpaper integration, and scriptable desktop.
+See [FEATURES.md](FEATURES.md) for the full feature list and future roadmap, including multi-monitor support, keyboard shortcuts, grid builder, smart wallpaper integration, and more.